arthurgirard/Girard2025-RNN-Surrogate-Composite-Fracture/README.md

 **
 ```
 S : Stress components returned by the RNN
 SDV : States variables

-The history of the reaction forces (Plot in fig. XX) are requested
+The history of the reaction forces (Plot in fig. 21) are requested

 ```
 *Output, history